vincentchachere/Azure-Network-Protocols/README.md

 </details>

+<h2 align="center">Final Thoughts</h2>

+This lab provided hands-on experience with Azure Network Security Groups (NSGs) and network traffic analysis between virtual machines.
+By leveraging tools like Wireshark and command-line utilities, we explored key network protocols—ICMP, SSH, DHCP, DNS, and RDP—and gained insights into how these protocols facilitate communication.
+The practical exercises reinforced an understanding of traffic flow, security rules, and the critical role NSGs play in managing access and protecting resources within Azure environments.

+For more on network management and security, explore the first lab in my detailed [Active Directory tutorial series](https://github.com/vincentchachere/Active-Directory-and-Azure-Setup).

+Thank you for following along with this project.
+Your time and effort in learning and implementing these concepts are greatly appreciated.

-☎️ For any questions or just to connect you can contact me at: www.linkedin.com/in/vincentchachere
+☎️ For questions or to connect you can contact me at: www.linkedin.com/in/vincentchachere